 Our demands must go beyond what is acceptable to corporate profits.
 This election shows that big corporations will fight tooth and nail to stop a progressive agenda.
 Corporate PACs are trying to buy this election.

 Puget Sound Energy, the region’s biggest polluter, is spending tens of thousands of dollars to try to defeat Kshama and the Green New Deal.
-Amazon executives are spending half a million to stop progressive taxation, and to try to force working and middle-class homeowners to continue to pay for this crisis.
-Vulcan, the region’s luxury developer, has spent more than $150,000 to try to stop rent control.
-We need elected officials who will stand up to the corporate elite.
+Amazon executives are spending $1.5 million to stop progressive taxation, and to try to force working and middle-class homeowners to continue to pay for this crisis.
+Vulcan, the region’s luxury developer, and WA Association of Realtors have spent nearly half a million dollars to try to stop rent control.
+We need elected representatives who will stand up to the corporate elite.

-Our opponent says he will represent workers and opposes corporate cash.
-But his campaign is bankrolled by CEOs and wealthy Republicans and he applied to receive the unprecedented corporate PAC money backing his campaign.
-Anti-union right-wingers who altogether spend hundreds of thousands of dollars at the national, state and local level on Republicans are paying for polls and professional doorknockers to try to convince you that their hand-picked candidate is a “progressive who can get things done.”
+Our opponent says he will represent workers and doesn't take corporate cash.
+But his campaign is bankrolled by CEOs and wealthy Republicans and he both applied and interviewed to receive the unprecedented corporate PAC money backing his campaign.
+Anti-union right-wingers who altogether spent millions of dollars at the national, state and local level on Republican campaigns are paying for polls and professional doorknockers to try to convince you that their hand-picked candidate is a “progressive who can get things done.”
 We have to see through this and not allow big business to buy City Hall.

 When we build movements to tax corporations, increase environmental regulations or strengthen workers’ rights, the billionaires threaten to cut jobs and move their business to create a “race to the bottom” for working people.
 We’ve seen this in the Seattle area with both Amazon and Boeing.
 We need to pose a clear alternative to these corporate threats that puts people and the planet over profits.

 The for-profit system has failed us in health care, housing, energy and the big banks.
-We will need public ownership of the top 500 corporations under democratic workers control and management, in order to run them in the interests of human need and sustainability.
-This can lay the basis for a new kind of society - a socialist society - based on solidarity, democracy and cooperation rather than the blind drive for corporate profits.
+We will need public ownership of the top 500 corporations under democratic workers control, planning and management, in order to run them in the interests of human need and sustainability.
+This can lay the basis for a new kind of society — a socialist society —based on solidarity, democracy, and cooperation, rather than the blind drive for corporate profits.

 Accountability and Internationalism